mitsuhiko/flask-fungiform/docs/index.rst

 	        if data['password'] != data['password_repeat']:
 	            raise ValidationError('The two passwords do not match')

-To display such a form in HTML you first need to pass it as a context variable when rendering the template:
+To output such a form as HTML you first need to pass an instance of it as a context variable when rendering a template:

 >>> form = RegisterForm()
 >>> return render_template('register.html', form=form.as_widget())

-A Jinja2 template that renders the form as HTML would look something like this:
+A Jinja2 template that outputs the form as HTML would look something like this:

 .. code-block:: jinja